jakobjpeters/PAndQ.jl/docs/src/manual/semantics.md

 !!! warning
     The assumption that `isequal(p, q)` implies `hash(p) == hash(q)` is currently being violated.
-    A future version will implement the Quine–McCluskey algorithm to minimize propositions, which will enable `hash` to be defined for propositions.
+    A future version will implement the Quine–McCluskey algorithm to minimize propositions, which will enable `hash` to be defined too.

 ```@docs
 ==